Honors Advisory Board:

 Membership in the University Honors Program is by invitation only.
 However, the Honors Program promotes outstanding intellectual achievement throughout the University, and undergraduate students in any program or division of the University may participate in the Honors Program.
 Each year, the applications of all incoming first-year and transfer students are reviewed, and those students with the very highest indicators of past and future academic success are invited to participate in the Honors Program.

-Each summer (since 1985) two Honors Program students receive scholarships to participate in the PASSHE Summer Honors Program.
-This program is noted for its academic quality and its opportunity, typically, to study abroad in such places as Ecuador (2003), Costa Rica (2004), France (2005), Ghana (2006), Europe (2007), China (2008), France (2009) and Egypt (2010).
+Each summer (since 1985), two Honors Program students receive scholarships to participate in the PASSHE Summer Honors Program.
+This program is noted for its academic quality and its opportunity, typically, to study abroad in such places as Ecuador (2003), Costa Rica (2004), France (2009), Ghana (2006), Europe (2007), China (2008), Egypt (2010), Bermuda (2011), Oxford, England (2012), London, Salzberg, Vienna, Venice, and Rome (2013).
 Honors Program students have the opportunity to participate in the Honors Program residence hall, which includes specialty housing in Building A, as well as educational, social and recreational programming.
-The Honors Program maintains a small, but high-quality, computer facility in the residence hall complex reserved for the exclusive use of its students and faculty.
+The Honors Program maintains a small but high-quality computer facility in the residence hall complex reserved for the exclusive use of its students and faculty.
 Each academic year, the Honors Program conducts and coordinates a special grouping of courses for its students and faculty.
 The course grouping focuses on a particular theme, rotating in a four-year cycle, including humanities, social science, fine art, environmental studies, education, business, natural science and life science.
-Honors Program students are encouraged to be active scholars and have presented their work at local, regional, national and international conferences and in international publications.
+Honors Program students are encouraged to be active scholars, and have presented their work at local, regional, national and international conferences and in international publications.

 Honors Program students are expected to maintain a minimum grade-point average sufficient to achieve the dean’s list and to graduate with honors.
 Additionally, students must complete a minimum of 24 credits, including addenda and thesis project, within the Honors Program.